 Equine anthrax is highly fatal, contagious, a bacterial disease of all warm-blooded animals including horses.
 The horse, like humans and pigs, is less susceptible to equine anthrax than ruminants.
 Nevertheless, when a horse is infected with Bacillus anthracis, the course of the disease is acute, and death usually occurs within days.

-What is the Causes of Equine Anthrax?
+What are the Causes of Equine Anthrax?

-- Bacillus anthracis is a large, non-motile, gram-positive rod( about 4-8 micrometer long by 1 micrometer wide).
+- Bacillus anthracis is a large, non-motile, gram-positive rod( about 4-8 micrometers long by 1 micrometer wide).
 It is a strict aerobe that grows well between 12° C and freely produces its highly resistant spores between 15° C and 40° C.

 - The square-ended vegetative cell is surrounded by a large capsule composed of a polyglutamic acid, which is induced by a plasmid.
 The capsule is always formed in vivo by virulent strains but only in particular circumstances in vitro.